marc-antoine-girard/Unity3D-RuntimeScene/README.md

 }
 ```

-Each methods in RuntimeScene have many overloads, most mirroring `SceneManager.LoadScene` and `SceneManager.LoadSceneAsync`.
+RuntimeScene has many overloaded methods, most mirroring `SceneManager.LoadScene` and `SceneManager.LoadSceneAsync`.

 ![image](https://user-images.githubusercontent.com/62125329/185726016-3e3b8e08-9649-4c7e-8758-21e6ae85f3de.png)

-You can also use `SceneManager`'s methods to load scenes, but it is **not recommended.**
+You can also use `SceneManager`'s methods to load scenes, but it is **NOT RECOMMENDED**.

 The biggest advantages of using RuntimeScene's methods over SceneManager are:

 - In Build, RuntimeScene uses the build Index by default instead of the scene's name, which avoids unnexpected behaviour when [Build Settings contains multiple scenes with the same name](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager.LoadScene.html#:~:text=The%20given%20sceneName,the%20full%20path.)

 - In the Editor, Scenes will load **even if not in the Build Settings.**
   - The intent behind this decision is to allow faster testing in some situation.
   - Note that loading a scene that is not in the Build Settings will throw a warning in the Editor, letting you know this won't work in build.
+  - If you want to opt-out of this feature, you can define "**DISABLE_LOAD_EDITOR**" `Edit -> Project Settings -> Player -> Other Settings -> Scripting Define Symbols`

     > **Warning** | Scene {scene name} is not in the build settings.
 Consider adding it if you plan on using it in build

 ### Editor Tools